Numerical treatment of interfaces for second-order wave equations: Tests

 \subsection{Space discretizations}

-As mentioned, we performed runs for three different choices of the space discretization, as well as for the time integrator.
-For the space operators we compared the results to \begin{itemize} \item Traditional first-order reduction with boundaries treated using the SAT technique. \item Second-order formulation with a second-derivative operator $D_2$. \item Second-order formulation where the second derivative is approximated by the first-derivative operator $D$ applied twice (i.e. $D^2$). \end{itemize}
+As mentioned in the Introduction, in this section we perform runs for different schemes and different choices of the space discretization.
+We compare the results to \begin{itemize} \item The traditional $FO$-{\sl scheme}. \item The new second-order formulation presented in this paper (hereafter $SO$-{\sl interface approximation}) with a second derivative operator $D_2$. \item The $SO$-{\sl interface approximation} where the second derivative is approximated by the first derivative operator $D$ applied twice (i.e. $D^2$) with and without dissipation.
+Here we use the same discretization as in $FO$-{\sl scheme}. \item The $SO$-{\sl Mattsson et al.'s scheme} with a second derivative operator $D_2$. \end{itemize}

-In all the runs we use a very accurate finite-difference operator, in particular, the first derivative operator is an optimized operator of order eight in the interior and order four at points in the boundary \cite{Lehner:2005bz,Strand199447,Optimized} (from now on we will call it the 8-4 operator).
-The second-derivative operator used is of order eight in the interior and order six at the boundary \cite{Mattsson-Parisi}- This operator comes also with a first-order companion which we used for the boundary contributions.
-Both of these, as well as the 8-4 ones, satisfy SBP.
-The choice of these operators was made in order to preserve the correct phase of the solution on long-time runs, and to be able to test the contribution to the error coming form the interaction term, with the smallest possible interference from the contribution to the error of the derivatives discretizations.
+In all the runs we use a very accurate finite-difference operator, in particular, the first derivative operator is an optimized operator of order eight in the interior and order four at points in the boundary \cite{Lehner:2005bz,Strand199447,Optimized}.
+The second derivative operator used is of order eight in the interior and order six at the boundary \cite{Mattsson-Parisi}; this operator comes also with a first-order companion that is used for the boundary contributions, both of these satisfy SBP with the same norm.
+In the comparison with $SO$-{\sl Mattsson et al.'s scheme} we use the finite difference operator of 6th-order accuracy in the interior and 5th-order accuracy at the boundary (see \cite{Mattsson-Ham})

+Furthermore, the choice of these operators was made in order to preserve the correct phase of the solution on long-time runs, and to be able to test the contribution to the error coming form the interaction term, with the smallest possible interference from the contribution to the error of the space discretization of the derivatives.